realworldocaml/book/book/testing/README.md

 # Testing

-Testing is a foundational part of building reliable and maintainable software.
 The goal of this chapter is to teach you how to write effective tests in OCaml, and to show off some tools that can help.
 Tooling is especially important in the context of testing because one of the things that prevents people from doing as much testing as they should is the tedium of it.
-But with the right tools in hand, writing tests can be lightweight and fun.
+But with the right tools in hand, writing tests can be lightweight and fun, and you'll find yourself writing a lot more tests, improving the reliability and flexibility of your code along the way.

-Before discussing the available tools, it's worth pausing to consider what constitutes a good set of tests in the first place.
+Before discussing concrete tools, it's worth pausing to consider what we want out of our tests and testing infrastructure in the first place.

-In particular, good tests should be:
+Here are some goals to keep in mind.
+Tests should be:

 - **Easy to write and run**.
 Tests should require a minimum of boilerplate to create and to hook into your development process.